 Presently, we have a Bruker Avance I 500 MHz NMR with an inverse triple resonance auto-tuned probe (5 mm) for observation of 1H, 13C and 19F and an additional manually tuned probe (5 mm) for observation of 31P.
 We can routinely offer 1D-dimensional NMR spectra of 1H, 13C, 19F and 31P and a range of 2D-dimensional NMR spectra, such as COSY, HMBC, HSQC, for the molecular structure analysis.

-Our primary objective is to support the research activities in WSU at Spokane.
+Our primary objective is to support the research activities at WSU Spokane.
 We also aim to offer a flexible and responsive service to other academic institutions and industries where possible.
-The NMR Core Facility of WSU at Spokane is located in the Center for Clinical Research and Simulation (formerly the South Campus Facility).
+The NMR Service Center at WSU Spokane is located in the Center for Clinical Research and Simulation (formerly the South Campus Facility).

 Note: As a reminder, it is best practice to plan for a 3 to 5 percent yearly rate increase when proposing studies and submitting grants.